danielballan/jupyterhub-share-link-labextension/README.md

 # jupyterhub-share-link-labextension

-Adds UI for sharing notebooks across Hub.
+Adds UI for sharing notebooks across Hub and a very simple server extension to support it.

 This works in cooperation with a Hub Service, [jupyterhub-share-link](https://github.com/danielballan/jupyterhub-share-link).